Understanding vitamin D deficiency: are you getting enough?

 This is also known as vitamin D toxicity.
 It is rare to experience this, but it is important to be mindful of the dosage of vitamin D you are taking if you use supplements.

 The dose at which vitamin D supplements become toxic isn't known.
-It would need to be very high and way above the amount most doctors usually prescribe, or the dosage you can buy over the counter at a shop for supplements.
+It would need to be remarkably high and way above the amount most doctors usually prescribe, or the dosage you can buy over the counter at a shop for supplements.

 Get a blood test at Circle Health Group today